apollographql/apollo-ios/ROADMAP.md

 - **Networking Stack Improvements**: The goal is to simplify and stabilise the networking stack.
     - The [updated network stack](https://github.com/apollographql/apollo-ios/issues/1340) solved a number of long standing issues with the old barebones NetworkTransport but still has limitations and is complicated to use.
 Adopting patterns that have proven useful for the web client, such as Apollo Link, will provide more flexibility and give developers full control over the steps that are invoked to satisfy requests.

-- **Improved Documentation and Tutorials**:
+- **Improved Documentation and Tutorials**: We want developers to be able to self-serve as much as possible and having comprehensive, guiding documentation is essential to that experience.
-    - Using [DocC](https://developer.apple.com/documentation/docc) would enable a richer, more integrated documentation experience.

 ## 1.x/2.0 - _Future_